ICanBoogie/CLDR/README.md

 [![Downloads](https://img.shields.io/packagist/dt/icanboogie/cldr.svg)](https://packagist.org/packages/icanboogie/cldr/stats)
 [![Code Quality](https://img.shields.io/scrutinizer/quality/g/ICanBoogie/CLDR/6.0)](https://scrutinizer-ci.com/g/ICanBoogie/CLDR/?branch=6.0)

-The __CLDR__ package helps internationalize your application by leveraging the data and conventions defined by the [Unicode Common Locale Data Repository](http://cldr.unicode.org/) (CLDR).
-It offers helpful locale information and data (such as locale names for territories, languages, days…) as well as formatters for numbers, currencies, dates and times, units, sequences, lists…
+The __CLDR__ package facilitates the internationalization of your application by leveraging the data and conventions established by the [Unicode Common Locale Data Repository][cldr] (CLDR).
+It provides valuable locale information such as names for territories, languages, days… as well as formatters for numbers, currencies, dates and times, units, sequences, and lists.

 > **Note**
 >